About the Author

-Desmond Seward is one of Britain’s best known popular historians.
-He has been writing professionally for over fifty years and is author of over thirty books of history and travel that range from a study of the Hundred Years’ War to a comparative biography of Napoleon and Hitler.
+Desmond Seward (22 May 1935 - 3 April 2022) was one of Britain’s best known popular historians.
+He wrote professionally for over fifty years and was the author of over thirty books of history and travel that range from a study of the Hundred Years’ War to a comparative biography of Napoleon and Hitler.
 Many have been translated, into twelves languages, including seven into Mandarin.

 In 1991 (in a book of essays on Brooks’s, co-edited with Philip Ziegler), he unveiled the true identity of the model for the great anti-hero Widmerpool in Anthony Powell’s A Dance to The Music of Time.